llSourcell/q_learning_demo/README.md

 The challenge for this video is to

--modify the the game world so that it's bigger
+* modify the the game world so that it's bigger
--add more obstacles
+* add more obstacles
--have the bot start in a different position
+* have the bot start in a different position

 **Bonus points if you modify the bot in some way that makes it more efficient**